Resources

 Neutral Density Filter

-An optical or infrared filter for which the transmission is constant and not a function or wavelength.
+An optical or infrared filter whose transmission stays constant regardless of wavelength.

 NIST Traceability

-Calibration in accordance with and against standards traceable to NIST (National Institute of Standards and Technology, USA).
-Traceability to NIST is a means of ensuring that reference standards remain valid and their calibration remains current.
+Calibration performed against standards traceable to the National Institute of Standards and Technology (NIST), which keeps reference standards valid and current.

 O